cidles/poio-api/doc/howto.rst

 **Note:** The explanations in this document focus only on the module graf.py of the Poio API Library.

+.. _data_structure_types:

 ====================
 Data Structure Types
 ====================

-We use a data type called data structure type to represent the schema of annotation in a tree.
+We use a data type called data structure type to represent annotation schemes in a tree.
 A simple data structure type describing that the researcher wants to tokenize a text into words before adding a word-for-word translation and a translation for the whole utterance looks like this: